dougkelly88/blebbing_analysis/README.txt

 *Perform quality control of membrane edges?: toggle whether the software will prompt for user intervention to review membrane edges determined by the automatic segmentation process, and modify membrane edges by drawing freehand lines if necessary.

+* Perform quality control of background regions?: toggle whether the software will prompt for user intervention to review background regions determined by the automatic segmenation process, and modify background regions by drawing freehand areas if necessary.

 *Perform spatial cropping?: toggle whether the software prompts for an ROI at the start of the analysis run.

 *Perform time cropping?: toggle whether the software prompts for start and end frames for a period of interest at the start of the analysis run.